PolideaInternal/airflow-breeze-gcp-extension/README.md

 -B, --branch [BRANCH]
         Branch to check out when cloning the repository specified by -R. [master]

+-S, --synchronise-master
+        Synchronizes master of your local and origin remote with the main Apache repository.

 Optional unit tests execution (mutually exclusive with running arbitrary command):